AlbertoFoti/FinancialPlanner/README.md

 - jsoncpp to manage JSON files in c++
 - Font list: Blender Pro, Roboto<br>
 <div>Font made from <a href="http://www.onlinewebfonts.com">oNline Web Fonts</a> is licensed by CC BY 3.0</div>

-## License and Copyright
-� 2022 Alberto Foti.
-All Rights Reserved.